PARTICIPATE

 Wednesday, April 23, 2025

-All roadway safety professionals across the country are encouraged to wear orange to proudly show their support of work zone safety.
+All roadway safety professionals across the country were encouraged to wear orange to proudly show their support of work zone safety.
 NWZAW and Go Orange Day are especially important to the families of victims who have lost their lives in work zones.
-Show your support on social media by posting orange pics and using the hashtags #NWZAW and #Orange4Safety.
+Thanks to those who showed support on social media by posting orange pics and using the hashtags #NWZAW and #Orange4Safety.
 Find some photos here. |

 Social media stormThursday, April 24, 2025

-Organizations, companies, institutions and individuals are urged to share messages and use hashtags #NWZAW and #WorkZoneSafety throughout social media between 9 a.m. and 4 p.m.
+Organizations, companies, institutions and individuals were urged to share messages and use hashtags #NWZAW and #WorkZoneSafety throughout social media between 9 a.m. and 4 p.m.
 ET.
-Social media images from NCDOT will be posted below to use on your own social channels. |
+Social media images from NCDOT were posted below to use on your own social channels. |

 ResourcesMotor vehicle safety is one of the most important things on the roadways, as millions of workers use them as part of their jobs, and motor vehicle crashes are the leading cause of work-related deaths in the U.S.